feltus/cc_torque_gemmake/README.md

 *./00_A_Initiate.sh* #This script will set up the directory environment and download/unpack open source genomics software.

 **Download the reference genome** \
 *./00_B_DownloadReference.sh* #This script will download the reference genome (FASTA format) and gene feature coordinate files (GFF3 format).
-This script can be modified to download any reference genome but conatins the Arabidopsis thaliana plant genome by default.
+This script can be modified to download any reference genome but contains the *Arabidopsis thaliana* plant genome by default.

 **Index the genome (Note you can change the indexed genome root name here)** \
 *./00-C-IndexGenome.sh* #This script will index the reference genome for mapping with hisat2 software.